10 Winning Things to Do at Lake Winnipesaukee (+ Nearby!)

-When it comes to summer fun and relaxation, there is nothing quite like spending time at Lake Winnipesaukee.
 New Hampshire’s largest and most beloved body of water is in the east-central part of the state, just below the White Mountains region.
 With 258 islands and spanning 72-square miles, it is surrounded by eight unique towns.

-Lake Winnipesaukee is a prime NH summer destination: the perfect spot for lounging on the beach, boating, swimming, fishing, or dining on the water.
 But this region is also a great destination for its gorgeous natural landscape – chock-full of great mountains to hike, walking trails, and other exciting outdoor adventures, as well as beautiful lake towns and lake house rentals, there’s so much to do and enjoy here.

 Gorgeous sunset seen through trees and distant mountains reflected in the water

-Shop at upscale markets, antique shops and local favorites.
+Shop at upscale markets, antique shops and local favorites

 As someone who spent all my childhood summers at a lake house in Meredith, I consider this town the hub of Lake Winnipesaukee.
 Aside from the extravagant homes and easy lake access, there are ample dining options, and a fantastic marketplace for shopping.

 Mill Falls Marketplace is conveniently located right in downtown Meredith.
 There is nothing commercial about this beautifully designed shopping mall.
 Open year-round, you’ll find nine unique shops like Innisfree Bookshop and Lee’s Candy Kitchen, three delicious food spots (Ben & Jerry’s, anyone?), brick walkways, a waterfall, and lake views for days.
-The marketplace is also connected to the Inn at Mill Falls, a resort right on the water.

 Meredith isn’t the only town with unique shopping opportunities.
 The Old Country Store in Moultonborough is considered one of the oldest businesses – and likely the oldest country store – in the U.S. Pretty cool right?
-You’ll find an eclectic selection of penny counter candy, vintage household items, old-fashioned sodas, locally made crafts, toys, and rare foods.

-Dine in style by the lake.
+Dine in style by the lake

-When living the New England lake life… eat seafood?
-Unless you have a shellfish allergy, you’re going to want to try the food at Town Docks Restaurant in Meredith.
 Situated at the docks right on the lakefront, this restaurant serves up an energetic, beachy vibe with a tiki lounge, outdoor seating, and some of the best seafood plates around.
 It is worth a visit – but keep in mind, it’s only opened in the summer.

-There are plenty of other foodie spots outside of Meredith.
-Lyons Den in Gilford serves traditional American food in a cozy fireplace and bar setting, with great views of the lake.
-If you love rustic restaurants, Ellacoya Barn & Grille in Gilford serves American food in a restored 19th century barn.
 And for dessert, swing on over to Kellerhaus in Laconia, the oldest candy and ice cream maker in NH!
 Their chocolates and homemade ice cream are to die for – take it from me.

-Lounge on Weirs Beach.
+Lounge on Weirs Beach

 A beautiful lagoon with a sandy beach surrounded by trees

-Weirs Beach is perhaps Lake Winnipesaukee’s most popular beach destination.
-Weirs Beach manages to feel quaint, while still offering a ton of value.
 Located in Laconia, it bustles with activity in the summer months.
 The waterfront can be used for sunbathing, reading, walking, swimming, sandcastle building – anything your heart desires!
-Besides the beach, you can enjoy their boardwalk, and within walking distance you’ll find plenty of eateries, farm stands, a family fun center, bumper cars, an arcade, and even a drive-in theater!

-Take a boat cruise.
+Take a Lake Winnipesaukee boat cruise

 A large sightseeing book in a deep blue lake